Dr. Robert Ernst

 KING NEWS ***BREAKING

-Our manuscript 'A eukaryotic sensor for membrane lipid saturation' has been accepted for publication in Molecular Cell.
+Our manuscript 'A eukaryotic sensor for membrane lipid saturation' has now appeared in Molecular Cell.

 The article is a product of a wonderful cooperation with the Gerhard Hummer group and uncovers a central molecular mechanism of the homeoviscous response in the yeast Saccharomyces cerevisiae.